2026 State Of North Carolina

 North Carolina WR Jason Robinson Jr., r-So.
 (DNP 2025; 2024 redshirt at Washington)

-North Carolina DB Ty White, r-So. (career reserve)
+North Carolina DB Ty White, r-So. (career reserve; 4-star GA HS prospect)

 NC State DE Josh Alexander-Felton, r-So. (career reserve)